-The presented work was concerned with detection quantification and phytochemicals in discarded PPs.
+The presented work was concerned with detection quantification and of phytochemicals in discarded PPs.
 Our findings suggest that PP discarded as waste contains significant quantities of protein, carbohydrates, ascorbic acid.
 Therefore, this waste can be used as nutraceuticals.
 Cellulose was also extracted from PP and the methanolic as well as aqueous extracts of PP were screened for antifungal potential against two fungal strains.
-The results suggest that aqueous extract showed antifungal potential at higher concentrations; however, at lower concentrations, the antifungal activity was not pronounced much.
+The results suggest that aqueous extract showed after 3 days of incubation antifungal potential at higher concentrations; however, at lower concentrations, the antifungal activity was not pronounced much.